 - Cost: Expense to mitigate the risk or minimize its impact as much as possible.

 - Mitigation Actions: What actions were taken to mitigate the risk.

 By using an Integrated Risk Management (IRM) solution responsible for managing risk continuously, risk registers function more as a method for reporting amongst team members than actively proving compliance.
-Being a static form of reporting, there’s potential room for error and impact on a project if a risk register is not supplemented by a continuous compliance solution.
-But having a risk register in place can help delegate across project risk management, track risk owners, prioritize your response plans, action plans, and risk response based on the risk category.
+Being a static form of reporting, there’s potential room for error and impact on a project plan if a risk register is not supplemented by a continuous compliance solution.
+But having a risk register in place can help delegate across risk management, track risk owners, prioritize your response plans, action plans, and risk response based on high, medium or low risk category.

 A multitude of cybersecurity frameworks and standards in use today require risk registers as a supplementary way of proving your organization is effectively executing its risk management processes in tandem with a continuous solution, like IRM.
 By utilizing an Integrated Risk Management solution like CyberStrong, you can prove compliance across a multitude of frameworks and measure your cybersecurity posture as a whole.
 Creating and maintaining a risk register can be automated and streamlined using CyberStrongs patented AI to quantify your risk and save your organization valuable time, labor and resources.
 If you have any questions about how to create a risk register or how using cyberstrong can help automate your compliance process, give us a call at 1-800-NIST CSF or click here and request a free demo.